73 Fun and Creative DIY Father's Day Gifts for 2026

 Instead of a basic candle from the store, get a little crafty by dip-dying candles for Dad.
 You can make your own pillar or tower candles or buy plain ones from the store before personalizing them with his favorite colors.

-Display a handful of dip-dyed candles in various shades of blue, for example.
+Display your candle-making prowess with a handful of dip-dyed candles in various shades of blue, for example.
 This simple DIY Father’s Day gift will elevate his bathroom or office space and make it feel homey.
+If you think he'd enjoy the process himself, book him into a local candle-making workshop where he'll be able to feed his curiosity.

 26. Wood Coasters